CodeYourFuture/curriculum/content/js1/blocks/assertions/index.md

 ✅ Nothing is printed to the console, so this assertion is passing 😎

 {{<note type="activity" title="Try yourself">}}
 Create a javascript file on your local machine and execute the code above.
-Double check you you are seeing the same output in your terminal.
+Double check you are seeing the same output in your terminal.
 {{</note>}}

 ## 💼 Checking different cases

 So far we’ve only created assertions that check the function’s behaviour for times _after midnight and before midday_.
 In these cases, there is a pattern: take the current time and add `"am"` to the end.

-However, we need to assert that the function behaves correctly when the time is later than midday.
+Now we need to assert that the function behaves correctly when the time is later than midday.
 Let’s create an assertion for our function when passed an input of `"23:00"`:

 ```js {linenos=table,linenostart=1,hl_lines=["15-21"]}
 function formatAs12HourClock(time) {